 Use bidding based on maturity:

-- stable lead or sales volume: Smart Bidding can optimize toward CPA or ROAS;
+- reliable lead or sales measurement: Smart Bidding can optimise toward conversions, CPA, value or ROAS;

 - e-commerce: use conversion value, margin or return-adjusted values where possible;

-Lower CPC is not a bidding objective by itself.
-The bidding objective should be profitable conversions, qualified leads or conversion value.
+Lower CPC is not usually the right bidding objective by itself.
+Even Maximise clicks should have budget, query and conversion-quality controls.
+The commercial objective should be profitable customers, qualified pipeline or contribution-adjusted value.

 9. Segment by location, device and schedule